MIDFIELDR/midfieldr/docs/articles/art-010-planning.md

 ## Definitions

-student-level data
+- student-level data:

-:   Data at the “student-level” refers to information about individual
-    students including, for example, demographics, programs, academic standing, courses, grades, and degrees.
+  Data at the “student-level” refers to information about individual students including, for example, demographics, programs, academic standing, courses, grades, and degrees.
 Also called Student Unit Records (SURs).

-:   MIDFIELD student-level data are provided in four data tables
-    (`student`, `course`, `term`, and `degree`) that were compiled by institutions and anonymized and curated by the MIDFIELD data steward.

-program
+- program:

-:   US academic field of study.
-Can be used to indicate a specialty
-    within a field or a collection of fields within a Department, College, or University.
+  US academic field of study.
+Can be used to indicate a specialty within a field or a collection of fields within a Department, College, or University.
 Programs are denoted by the *Classification of Instructional Programs* (CIP), a taxonomy of academic programs curated by the US Department of Education ([NCES 2010](#ref-NCES:2010)).

-metric
+- metric:

-:   A quantitative measure derived from student-level data.
-Includes
-    statistical measures such as counts of program starters or graduates as well as comparative ratios such as graduation rate or stickiness.
+  A quantitative measure derived from student-level data.
+Includes statistical measures such as counts of program starters or graduates as well as comparative ratios such as graduation rate or stickiness.
   Typically involves comparisons of specific blocs of students and programs.

-bloc
+- bloc:

-:   A grouping of student-level data dealt with as a unit, for example,
-    starters, students ever-enrolled, graduates, transfer students,
-    traditional and non-traditional students, migrators, etc.
+  A grouping of student-level data dealt with as a unit, for example, starters, students ever-enrolled, graduates, transfer students, traditional and non-traditional students, migrators, etc.

-grouping variables
+- grouping variables:

-:   Detailed information in the student-level data that further
-    characterize a bloc of records, typically used to create bloc subsets for comparison, for example, program, race/ethnicity, sex, age, grade level, grades, etc.
+  Detailed information in the student-level data that further characterize a bloc of records, typically used to create bloc subsets for comparison, for example, program, race/ethnicity, sex, age, grade level, grades, etc.

 ## Which records?